HTTP-APIs/http-apis.github.io/00-Home.md

 hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of its APIs.

 **Hydra smart client** (`python-hydra-agent`) is a Python implementation of a client based on the Hydra Community Group specifications.
 It can navigate a network of hydrus servers autonomously by reading their API documentation.
 It is a generic client in the sense that can query and retrieve data from any Hydra-aware server (like hydrus).

+### What is the difference

+How does Hydra compare to other API documentation standards?
+Hydra is generally better rooted than other projects (i.e. OpenAPI) as it leverages the experience of now thirty-years-old Linked Data ecosystem.
+This makes Hydra:
+* a 100% Semantic Web tool as requested by W3C;
+* directly interoperable with any existing RDF/OWL repository ([have a look](https://en.wikipedia.org/wiki/Linked_data#Linking_Open_Data_community_project));
+* easily parsable into less fluent API documentation standards.
+As RDF is, by design and for its engineered purpose, semantically highly descriptive, it is much easier to parse documents into a less rich standard flawlessly.
+While the opposite, parsing for example an OpenAPI document to make its API interoperable with existing Semantic repositories, can take a lot of time.

+These points add up to all the advantages mentioned in previous paragraphs.
+Finally Linked Data is, by [Berners-Lee's design](https://www.w3.org/wiki/LinkedData), the tool to distribute data on the Web; Hydra adheres to this path of evolution to keep the Web open as wished by its creators and developers during the last decades.

 Table of contents
 -------------